-The Partnership closely monitors the creditworthiness of our counterparties, including financial institutions, reviews accounts receivable regularly and, if needed, records allowances for doubtful accounts using the specific identification method.
-However, we are not able to predict with certainty the extent to which our business could be impacted by the uncertainty surrounding the COVID-19 pandemic or the impact of low oil prices, including possible declines in our customers' creditworthiness.
+The Partnership closely monitors the creditworthiness of our counterparties, including financial institutions, reviews accounts receivable regularly and, if needed, requests financial assurances in accordance with our pipeline tariffs and records allowances for doubtful accounts using the specific identification method.
+However, we are not able to predict with certainty the extent to which our business could be impacted by the uncertainty surrounding the COVID-19 pandemic or the prolonged impact of low oil prices, including possible declines in our counterparties' creditworthiness.

 The factors described above have been incorporated by the Partnership as part of the Measurement of credit losses on financial instruments accounting standard that became effective on January 1, 2020 as described in more detail under Note 3 within Item 1.
-"Financial Statements".
-The Partnership believes the factors as described above are considered to have a negligible impact considering the portfolio of customers held by our pipeline assets.
+"Financial Statements."
+The Partnership believes the factors as described above are considered to have a negligible impact considering the portfolio of counterparties held by our pipeline assets.